 By Cliff Quick, Director of Inside Sales and Project Management, G.A.
 Braun Inc.

-Whether your laundry project involves a new building design, renovation, expansion or even simply purchasing a “new” machine, the plant layout will most likely need to be reviewed to keep the facility working at its optimum speed for the foreseeable future.
+Whether your laundry project involves a new building design, renovation, expansion or simply purchasing a new piece of equipment, the plant layout will need to be reviewed to keep the facility working at its optimum speed for the foreseeable future.

-This is not only to accommodate the material/process work flow but also to validate existing utility and site infrastructure concerns for the project.
-In a perfect world, the equipment layout would begin with a “blank canvas” and the concepts would be created by an architectural / engineering firm to design a laundry that best suits the needs of the customer.
-The optimization of the building space and utilization of the “cube” would be taken into consideration to support the initial production processing volume as well as any strategic “vision” for business growth.
-Unfortunately, this ideal situation rarely occurs with laundry projects.
+The design activity is key to review the material/process work flow but also validates existing utility and site infrastructure concerns for the project.
+In a perfect world, the equipment layout would begin with a ‘blank canvas’ and the concepts created by an architectural/engineering firm to design a laundry that best suits the needs of the customer.
+The optimization of the building space and utilization of the ‘cube’ would be taken into consideration to support the initial production processing volume as well as the strategic vision for business growth.
+Unfortunately, this ideal situation seldom occurs with laundry projects.

-More often than not projects fall into the categories of expansion or renovation/retooling.
+Most projects fall into the categories of expansion or renovation/retooling.
 These types of projects are the most complex given the need to maintain levels of production during project implementation activity.
 In some cases, a compromise must be made between supporting existing processing requirements and the project implementation.
-We understand these unique challenges and partner with our clients to execute equipment installation projects in the safest and most cost-efficient manner possible.
+At Braun, we understand these unique challenges and partner with our clients to execute equipment installation projects in the safest and most cost-efficient manner.

 The majority of the time expended during the laundry design process is determining the current and future production requirements, the most efficient manner in which to process the goods, and the optimal fit of the equipment.